Tame stacks and log flat torsors: Tame covers with respect to a divisor

-Indeed, assume that $\pi:Y\rightarrow X$ is generically a torsor, \emph{i.e.} there exists a dense open subset $V\subseteq X$ such that $\pi_V$ is a torsor.
-Then, using the fact that $X$ is an arithmetic surface, it is not very hard to show that there exists a divisor $D$ on $X$ such that $X=V\cup D$.
+More precisely, since $\pi:Y\rightarrow X$ is generically a torsor, there exists a dense open subset $V\subseteq X$ such that $\pi_V$ is a torsor.
+Since $X$ is a regular scheme of dimension $2$, it is not very hard to show that there exists a divisor $D$ on $X$ such that $X=V\cup D$.
 Let us note that, if the generic fiber of $G$ is \'etale, then we may take $D$ to be the branch divisor of $\pi$, namely the smallest divisor on $X$ outside which $\pi$ is \'etale.
 If $D$ is not fibral, we also assume that $R$ is excellent.
-Then, according to \cite[Chap.~9, Thm.~2.26]{liu}, it is possible to find a projective birational morphism $f:X'\rightarrow X$ where $X'$ an arithmetic surface, such that $f^*D$ is a divisor with normal crossings on $X'$, and $f$ is an isomorphism outside $f^*D$.
+Then, according to \cite[Chap.~9, Thm.~2.26]{liu}, by blowing-up a finite number of suitably chosen closed points of $X$, one obtains a projective birational morphism $f:X'\rightarrow X$ where $X'$ an arithmetic surface, such that $f^*D$ is a divisor with normal crossings on $X'$, and $f$ is an isomorphism outside $f^*D$.
 Now, pulling-back $\pi$ along $f$, we get a CEPT-tame $G$-cover $\pi':Y'\rightarrow X'$ satisfying (Hyp~1) and (Hyp~2).